xymox12/input-overlays-4-the-evil-within/ReadMe.md

 The ready-to-use files are within the 'noadboard_files' folder.
 Drop the 'theevilwithin' folder into your noahboard 'keyboards' folder and select it from the noahboard interface.
 The files are downloadable from the releases as a zip.

+There are 2 current layouts - 1 with the mouse direction/speed indicator, and 1 without.

 ## SVG

 All SVG files were created using Inkscape v1.4.
 Inkscape has a great batch layer export that makes exporting the correctly named png files extremely easy.